 Q: Isn't using the deck with katakana subtitles detrimental to children's reading and

 as well as asking and answering the questions.
-If you are smart as a teacher, you will be teaching

 On the other hand, there's potential for children learn bad habits, or begin to rely on the